praezi/rust-emse-2020/rustsec/README.md

   "relative_def_id": "wayland_client::imp[0]::Dispatcher[0]"
 }
 ```
-The `string_id` indicatas the name as `dyn Dispatcher`.
+The `string_id` indicates the name as `dyn Dispatcher`.

 **Q: Why could I not find type information from a `relative_def_id`?**

-- The function is part of a module and do not belong to a particular `Struct`.
+- The function is part of a module and does not belong to a particular `Struct`.
 - The function is an `unsafe` function that links to a function in a C library.
-- Missing information from the rust std crates (if you are trying look up something that belongs to `rustc`)
+- Missing information from the rust std crates (if you are trying to look up something that belongs to `rustc`)

 ### Trait - Format